Archaeobiology

 Archaeobiology, the study of the biology of ancient times through archaeological materials, is a subspecialty of archaeology.
-It can be seen as a blanket term for paleobotany, animal osteology, zooarchaeology, microbiology, and many other sub-disciplines.
+It can be seen as a blanket term for archaeobotany, animal osteology, zooarchaeology, microbiology, and many other sub-disciplines.
 Specifically, plant and animal remains are also called ecofacts.
 Sometimes these ecofacts can be left by humans and sometimes they can be naturally occurring.
 Archaeobiology tends to focus on more recent finds, so the difference between archaeobiology and palaeontology is mainly one of date: archaeobiologists typically work with more recent, non-fossilised material found at archaeological sites.
 Only very rarely are archaeobiological excavations performed at sites with no sign of human presence.

 Flora and Fauna in Archaeology

 The prime interest of paleobotany is to reconstruct the vegetation that people in the past would have encountered in a particular place and time.
 Plant studies have always been overshadowed by faunal studies because bones are more conspicuous than plant remains when excavating.
 Collection of plant remains could everything including pollen, soil, diatoms, wood, plant remains and phytoliths.
 Phytoliths are sediments and diatoms are water deposits.
 Each plant remain can tell the archaeologist different things about the environment during a certain time period.
 Animal remains were the first evidence used by 19th century archaeologists.
 Today, archaeologists use faunal remains as a guide to the environment.
 It helps archaeologists understand whether the fauna were present naturally or through activities of carnivores or people.
 Archaeologists deal with macrofauna and microfauna.
 Microfauna are better indicators of climate and environmental change than larger species.
 These can be as small as a bug or as big as a fish or bird.
 Macrofauna helps archaeologists build a picture of past human diet.